vyperlang/vyper/README.md

         OR return <expr>
         OR send(<expr>, <expr>)
         OR selfdestruct(<expr>) # suicide(<expr>) is a synonym
-    var = <varname>
+        OR [other functions, see full list in viper/functions.py] var = <varname>
         OR <var>.<membername>
         OR <var>[<expr>]